 quid pro quo one thing in return for another

-I realize most of us won’t or don’t use all of these, but most DO use e.g. and i.e., too often in error.
+While most of us won’t or don’t use all of these, many DO use e.g. and i.e., too often in error.
 Since e.g. (with periods, please, and a comma after it) means “for example,” we’re better off if we actually use the English version so our reader will understand what we mean.

 I see NO reason to ever use i.e., which is a restatement of what we already wrote.
 If we can’t write it correctly in the first place, we need to stop and think.